GoogleCloudPlatform/ai-on-gke/infrastructure/README.md

 # Setup Infra

-Platform module (to be renamed to Infra), creates the GKE cluster & other related resources for the AI applications / workloads to be deployed on them.
+The infrastructure module creates the GKE cluster and other related resources for the AI applications / workloads to be deployed on them.

 1) Update the ```platform.tfvars``` file with the required configuration.
 Kindly refer to ```tfvars_examples``` for sample configuration.